richardgaywood/paydata.org/content/sprawlrunners/magic/summoning.md

 {{% pageinfo %}}These rules are only draft / for discussion.
 They are **not** canon and will almost certainly be changed before they become so.{{% /pageinfo %}}

+## Greatforms and minor forms

+Spirits are divided into archetypal groups, called *greatforms*.
+There are six primary greatforms: earth, air, water, fire, beasts, and man.
+(Some NPC-only spirits, like insect spirits and blood spirits, fall outside this classification.)

+Greatform are not spirits that are summoned but families of spirits from which a summoner can draw.
+Summoners choose from an endless number of variant *minor forms*, each of which is linked to one of the greatforms.
+For example, spirits of air could be summoned as Tornado spirits, Storm spirits, or Cloud spirits.
+Each of these minor forms has a statblock and is associated with one of the spirit power levels - lesser, common, or greater.

+Greatforms and minor forms are linked to SWADE skills as follows:

+* Each greatform is a separate instance of the Summon Ally power.
+For example, a hermetic mage might start play with Summon Ally (Fire) and Summon Ally (Earth).
+Mages can learn more of these through advances, as usual.
+* When a mage first learns the ability to summon a new greatform, the player defines the first specific minor form it will take for that mage.
+This is specific to the character and to their magical tradition, and players are encouraged to roleplay our what a given spirit might mean to a given mage.
+This involves creating the stats for each minor form at a specific power level - Lesser, Common, or Greater.
+* During play, the mage might want to learn more minor forms.
+A new power, More Minor Forms, allows this; the mage may create two new minor forms for any greatforms they know.

+{{% alert title="Example" %}}
+Eddie the chaos mage starts the campaign at Seasoned rank.
+He learns two greatforms: Fire and Man.

+Eddie's player Bobby creates two new spirit types that he feels embodies the philosophy of a chaos mage and fit the greatforms Eddie can summon: Blaze (a lesser spirit of fire) and Hearth (a lesser spirit of man.)

+Later in the campaign, Eddie advances to Veteran rank.
+He now gets to create two new common spirits, one for each of his greatforms.
+Bobby creates stats and powers for an Inferno spirit (of fire) and a Trickster spirit (of man).

+Eddie's next advance is used to purchase a new summoning power - Summon Ally (earth).
+Bobby can immediately create two new types of earth spirit for Eddie to use.
+He creates a Mud spirit (lesser earth) and a Rock spirit (common earth.)

+Now Eddie advances one more time.
+He takes the New Powers edge and decides to use one of the powers it grants on two new minor forms.
+Bobby creates their stats; they can be of any of the greatforms Eddie knows (Fire, Man, and Earth), and at any of the power levels Eddie can summon (lesser or common).

+Finally, Eddie does one last advance, taking him to Heroic rank.
+This unlocks greater spirits.
+Bobby creates three new spirits, one per greatform that Eddie knows.
+Eddie is really a force to be reckoned with now!
+{{% /alert %}}

+## Spirit chargen rules

+### Elementals

+Earth, air, fire, and water also each have special minor forms called "elementals", which match up to the boring stereotypes used by dreary hermetic mages.
+There is no such thing as elementals of beasts or man, though.

 ## Summary for discussion

-* Spirits come in six different base types, called *greatforms*: earth; air; water; fire; beasts; man.
-* Each greatform can be summoned in an endless number of variant *minor forms*.
-	* For example, spirits of air could be summoned as Tornado spirits, Storm spirits, or Cloud spirits.
-	* Earth, air, fire, and water also each have special lesser forms called "elementals", which match up to the boring stereotypes used by dreary hermetic mages.
-There is no such thing as elementals of beasts or man, though.
-	* Most stats and powers are common across all the minor forms of a single greatform.

 As per Sprawlrunners, each minor form can be summoned at three different power levels: Lesser, Common, and Greater.